coralproject/ask-docs/docs_dir/pillar/api.md

 where

-* `search_by_flag` : brings a count on all the tags for the specific filter for that form id
+* `search_by_flag` : brings a count on all the tags for for the specific search (without filtering by flag) for that form id
-* `total_search`: count all the submissions for the specific filter for that form id
+* `total_search`: count all the submissions for the specific search (without filtering by flag) for that form id
 * `total_submissions`: count all the submissions for that form id